ranveerdhaliwal03/LogAnomalyDetection/README.md

 This design decision gives us a strong baseline: it quickly highlights when a block diverges from typical system behavior without requiring sequence-aware models.
 However, because TF-IDF and Logistic Regression ignore order and temporal structure, anomalies that depend on subtle transitions between log events may go undetected.
 This limitation is precisely why we later extended the system to window-level sequence modeling — but block-level detection remains a simple, reliable foundation that works well for frequency-driven anomalies.

-**Window‑level (macro)**
+---

+**Window-level (Unsupervised)**
 **Problem definition:** Score each time (or count) window for how “unusual” it is relative to normal behavior—without labels.
 Then highlight which lines/templates make it suspicious.
 **What:** Sliding time or count windows (e.g., 60s or every 100 lines) across the entire log stream.
-**Why:** Real outages can be system‑wide and may not map neatly to a single block_id.
+**Why:** Real outages can be system-wide and may not map neatly to a single block_id.
 Also, new datasets (v2/v3) might lack labels, so we need unsupervised detection.
 **Value:** Catches bursts, drifts, and rare traffic patterns across components, even when no labels are available, making it deployable on new domains.

 While block-level detection provided a strong frequency-based baseline, it had a critical limitation: it completely ignored the temporal order of events.
 In real-world systems, many anomalies arise not from the presence of an unusual template itself, but from the sequence in which otherwise normal templates occur.
 For example, an authentication success immediately followed by an error may indicate suspicious behavior even if both events are individually common.
 To capture these patterns, we extended our approach to window-level sequence modeling.